Row growsover 74 delisted parties

 Morakinyo explained that the decision would further sanitize the electoral system and reduce the unnecessary huge cost of conducting elections in the country.

-“Some of these political parties cannot boast of winning a polling unit let alone winning a ward, some of them don’t even produce candidates during election.”
+“Some of these political parties cannot boast of winning a polling unit let alone winning an award, some of them don’t even produce candidates during an election.”

 Action is suspicious — Oguntuase